vdbergh/spsa_simul/README.md

 Both the true loss function and the guessed loss function are assumed to be defined on a hypercube with edges `[minimum_k,maximum_k]` where `_k` refers to the `k`'th parameter.
-Moreover they are also assumed to achieve their optimum in the same point.
-Note: this is a dubious assumption which needs to be changed.

 *Arguments:*

 ```
 --minima <list>
 --maxima <list>
---optima <list>
+--true_optima <list>
 ```
 The defaults are respectively `0,200,100`.
+There is no `--est_optima` since the estimated optima are not used in any calculation.

-The actual loss functions are fixed by specifying Elo lists
+The actual loss functions are specified by supplying Elo lists

 ```
 --est_elos <list>